Forms of Drive: G5-Pentads

 Function: To persuade others to follow a course for their own benefit.

 Leadership involves convincing others to follow a course which is believed to be good for them and that will achieve something they desire, even if they may not be properly aware of this.
-The group coalesces around the leader's direction because the aim is to generate group success, even if the ultimate effect turns out to be group failure.
+The group coalesces around the leader's direction because the aim is to generate group success, even if the ultimate outcome turns out to be group failure.

-Mishandling: Leading that is presumptuous, manipulative or too controlling is likely to generate a negative reaction from others and may fail to develop a following.
+Mishandling: Leading that is presumptuous, manipulative or too controlling is likely to generate a negative reaction from others and may fail to develop a significant following.

 Structure: Leading is constituted by: